ImagingDataCommons/idc-pathomics-use-case-1/documentation/ImplementationStrategy.md

     6. equilibration of training sets by undersampling (removing excess tiles in MSS class in a random way)

 > Open questions
-* Seems like TCGA-CRC-* are not anymore available via Genomic Data Commons/TCGA data portal?
+* Seems like TCGA-CRC-* are not anymore available via Genomic Data Commons/TCGA data portal? → they are available as TCGA-READ and TCGA-COAD
 * For UCEC we also have only manual annotations of tumour regions?
 Are they available? --> they repeated the experiment using not only tumour region but the whole image and it worked as well.
 * Details on the MSI vs. MSS annotations - is it possible to obtain them on patient level? --> See supplementary material of this paper: <<https://www.ncbi.nlm.nih.gov/pmc/articles/PMC5966039/>
 * Resnet18 not available via Tensorflow and also not in a pre-trained mode.